Are you ready for a winning combo? We tried three sports-related challenges recently and WOW this was a big hit!

 Let’s Shoot Some Hoops!

-You could definitely tell which little girls had used tulle before.
+You could definitely tell which students had used tulle before.
 Those were our experts.
-(And I mean nothing sexist by that statement- it's just a fabric that girls have used, while boys .... not so much!)

 So, what did we use for the sports balls?